metaplex-foundation/docs/docs/03-guides/01-auction-house/03-roadmap.md

 [Auction House work board](https://github.com/orgs/metaplex-foundation/projects/1/views/22)

-In general the items with the label "Committed" are things we as a team and community have decided we want to support, while there will be many more items here they will most likley be ideas and bug reports.
+In general the items with the label "Committed" are things we as a team and community have decided we want to support, while there will be many more items here they will most likely be ideas and bug reports.
 Items with a "Discuss" label are things we are in active dialogue with the community about supporting.
 Items with a "Community" label are items that we would like to happen, but aren't actively working on but would love a community member to pick up.